JetFuor/lab2-branching-and-merging/recipe.md

 - 3/4 cup unsweetened cocoa powder
 - 1 cup chocolate chips
 - 1 tsp vanilla extract
+- Love and care
-- ...
+- Bob's dreams

 ## Instructions:
 1. Preheat the oven to 375°F (190°C).
-2. In a large bowl, whisk together the flour, sugar, cocoa powder, and ground cinnamon.
+2. In a large bowl, whisk together the flour, sugar, cocoa powder, chips, and vanilla extract
-3. ...
+3. Mix them liquids.

 ## Additional Directions by Alice:
 4. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.